jpaulogg/vim-simplified-surround/README.md

 - create [custom pairs](https://github.com/jpaulogg/vim-simplified-surround/blob/2ba2a950f5228ce0ad088602fe38659cea19dd37/surround.vim#L31-L33)
   to surround with more than one character at once.
 - or use abbreviations (this one can work by file type).
-- it's very easy to make any changes directly to the script (for example to cursor position).
+- it's very easy to make any changes directly to the script (for example, to cursor positions).

 ## Installation